Frequently asked questions

 How does the dining program work?

 Emphasizing choice is important in a dining program.
 In addition to the unique entrees featured at each of our 3 daily meals, we also offer an “always available” menu for residents.
 Snacks are available any time to residents.
+We have 3 dining rooms including one in our newer rehab wing.
+In-room dining is also available.

 Can I bring my own things from home?

-Yes, whether you come for a long term or short term rehab stay, you are welcome to bring items of comfort for your room.
+Yes, whether you come for a long term or short-term rehab stay, you are welcome to bring items of comfort for your room.
 We do provide you with the basic furniture including a bed, nightstand, dresser, chair, etc. We always encourage residents to make their room as comfortable as possible.

-What should I bring for a short term therapy stay?
+What should I bring for a short-term therapy stay?

 Is transportation available for doctor appointments?